iamstace/DublinBikes/README.md

 GitHub desktop is the GUI designed to work with git & GitHub.
 Download and install from here and then log in to your previously created GitHub account.
 <br>
 2. Forking the repository
-Creating a fork in the repository is the name used to describe copying the repo you have selected to your own account, but while maintaining a level of connection to the repo you forked from.
+Creating a fork in the repository is the terminology that describes copying the repository you selected to your own GitHub account.
+This allows you to run and change the code without affecting the original repository.
 To do this, navigate to the [repository for this script](https://github.com/iamstace/DublinBikes) and select “Fork” on the top right
 <br>
 ![img_2.png](images/img_2.png)
 <br>